 North Coast 500 Hostels

 Hostels are an option on the NC500 which I am happy to say.
 This means that those who are solo travellers but like to socialise or travellers on a budget can still enjoy what this scenic Scottish road trip has got going on!
 Hostels advertise a bed in a dorm or sometimes a private room.
 Most hostels have kitchens for those who want to cook their own food (Inverness and Ullapool have a large grocery store called Tesco, other villages have smaller shops).
 Many of the hostels have drying rooms, this is ideal for those hiking as it rains in Scotland (shock!)
 Drying rooms were very much appreciated during the West Highland Way hike, which you can read about here.

 Are you looking for North Coast 500 campsites?
 They will be identified below but don’t worry, a full guide coming soon.
 Don’t miss the article, sign up and receive new posts in your inbox.

 The first and last stop of the NC500, the capital of the Highlands, Inverness offers lots of variety.
 The closer to the city centre the better for those hiring a car or having a dance and tot at the ceilidh club, Hootenanny.
 Remember to check if your Inverness hotel has parking.

 Budget conscious – Inverness hotels under £100

-In order to get a hotel in Inverness for under £100 in high season you may have to look a bit further out of the city centre at the likes of the Smithton Hotel.
-This two star hotel is 3.5 miles from the centre, 5 miles from the airport and only 1.2 miles from Cullden.
+In order to get a hotel in Inverness for under £100 in high season, you may have to look a bit further out of the city centre at the likes of the Smithton Hotel.
+This two-star hotel is 3.5 miles from the centre, 5 miles from the airport and only 1.2 miles from Culloden.
 It offers free parking, free breakfast and WiFi throughout.
 Customers rave about the friendly staff, nice food and well-stocked bar.

 Middle of the ‘A’ road – Inverness hotels under £200